Orthosternarchus

-Orthosternarchus tamandua, the tamandua knifefish, is a species of weakly electric knifefish in the family Apteronotidae, native to the deep river channels of the Amazon basin.
+Orthosternarchus is a monospecific genus of weakly electric knifefish in the family Apteronotidae.
+The only species in the genus is Orthosternarchus tamandua, the tamandua knifefish.
+This knifefish is native to the deep river channels of the Amazon basin.
 This species is characterized by its whitish-pink color (no dark pigment), long tubular snout, long dorsal appendage, and tiny, bilaterally asymmetrical eyes.
+It is one of two species in the subfamily Sternarchorhamphinae.

 Systematics

-O. tamandua was originally described as Sternarchus tamandua by George Albert Boulenger in 1880; its species name is from the Tupi word tamanduá, meaning "anteater", in reference to its long snout.
+Orthosternarchus tamandua was originally described as Sternarchus tamandua by George Albert Boulenger in 1880; its species name is from the Tupi word tamanduá, meaning "anteater", in reference to its long snout.
 In 1905, Eigenmann and Ward placed this species in the genus Sternarchorhamphus, though noting that it may represent a distinct genus.
 In 1913, Max M. Ellis placed this species into its own genus Orthosternarchus, from the Greek orthos ("straight"), sternon ("chest"), and archos ("rectum"), referring to the straight snout and the forward placement of the urogenital opening.

 Ellis saw O. tamandua as a close relative to Sternarchorhamphus, which has been corroborated by recent morphological and molecular analyses.
 The relationship between these two genera and the rest of the Apteronotidae is less clear, though they are generally regarded as basal within the family.
 Some authors consider them to be sister taxa to Platyurosternarchus and Sternarchorhynchus, which also have elongate heads.
 However, in those taxa the elongation is accomplished by lengthening of the jaws, whereas in Orthosternarchus and Sternarchorhamphus it is accomplished by the lengthening of the head while the jaws remain relatively short.
 This suggests that elongate head shape was independently evolved between the two groups.

 Distribution and habitat

-O. tamandua is a relatively rarely recorded species found in the Amazon River basin, and is most abundant in the Rio Negro and the Rio Purus.
+Orthosternarchus tamandua is a relatively rarely recorded species found in the Amazon River basin, and is most abundant in the Rio Negro and the Rio Purus.
 It inhabits both whitewater and blackwater rivers, usually occurring at depths of 6-10 m and occasionally shallower or deeper, but has not yet been recorded beyond 20 m down.
 It is absent from floodplain channels, river edges, and small lakes.
 A few specimens are known from the confluence of the Rio Solimões and the Rio Negro, and from Lake Prato, Anavilhanas.